 The glorious Email signature

-What would the world be like without a 600px high email signature with 10 images?
+What would the world be like without a 600px high email signature with ten images?
 I shudder to think.
 But, if you were willing to part with sending your name, title, phone, fax, mobile, company, slogan, accolades, and privacy statement on every single email you send...including replies.
 Then the Slack profile is there to save you.
-Simply "View Profile & Account" to fill in all of your details.
-Now everyone you communicate with on slack can click on your name and get all of that important info!
+"View Profile & Account" to fill in all your details.
+Now everyone you communicate with on slack can click on your name and get all that important info!

 Email to a single recipient